ArrowrIcon Home icon

 Women and smoking

-My mother told me that it was not thought acceptable for 'nice' women to smoke in Victorian and Edwardian times, but that things started to change in the 1920s and 1930s.
-Fashionable women then smoked cigarettes from long and elegant cigarette holders which kept the smoke away from their faces.
+My mother told me that although it was not thought acceptable for 'nice' women to smoke in Victorian and Edwardian times, things started to change in the 1920s and 1930s.
+Women started regarding it sophisticated to smoke cigarettes from long and elegant cigarette holders which kept the smoke away from their faces, and it became acceptable for men to offer cigarettes to women.

 Woman smoking through a cigarette holder